-In certain situations, it may be necessary for non-exempt employees to work overtime (in excess of 40 hours in a work week).
+In certain situations, it may be necessary for non-exempt employees to work overtime (more than 40 hours in a work week).
 Any overtime must be authorized in writing by the supervisor before it is worked.
-When required to work overtime, employees will be notified as far in advance as possible in order to allow them to make necessary preparation.
+When required to work overtime, employees will be notified as far in advance as possible to allow them to make necessary preparations.